qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    to a new column in your attribute table if you want the classification attribute to be a composite of multiple fields, or a formula of some sort.

-.. index:: proportional_symbol, multivariate_analysis
+.. index:: Proportional symbol, Multivariate analysis, Size assistant

 Proportional Symbol and Multivariate Analysis .............................................

-:index:`Proportional Symbol` and :index:`Multivariate Analysis` are not rendering types available from the Style rendering drop-down list.
+Proportional Symbol and Multivariate Analysis are not rendering types available from the Style rendering drop-down list.
 However with the **Size Assistant** options applied over any of the previous rendering options, QGIS allows you to display your point and line data with